WHAT IS THIS NOTICE FOR?

-- the personal information we collect about you,
+- the personal data we collect about you and why,

 - who your information might be shared with.

 PACT is a registered charity, providing adoption and adoption support services as a Voluntary Adoption Agency registered with Ofsted and community projects supporting and empowering women facing multiple disadvantages and the recovery of children affected by domestic abuse.

 Our registered address is PACT Head Office, 7 Southern Court, South Street, Reading RG1 4QS.
 While providing our services and running the charity, we gather information about individuals which means we need to comply with data protection legislation: the UK GDPR and the Data Protection Act 2018.

 If you are registering with CATCH as an adopter, foster carer, special guardian, practitioner, or a relevant professional, we will be acting as the ‘data controller’.
 This means we decide how your personal data is processed and for what purposes.